searchlight/icinga-operator/docs/user-guide/deployment-guide.md

 #### Create the Third Party Resource

 The `Searchlight` is driven by [Kubernetes Alert Objects](alert-resource/objects.md).
-Alert is not a core Kubernetes kind, but can be enabled with the [Alert Third Party Resource](alert-resource/third-party-resource.md):
+Alert is not a core Kubernetes kind, but can be enabled with the Third Party Resource [Alert](alert-resource/third-party-resource.md):

 #### Deploy Icinga2